 Phase One, Two, Three, and Four Guidance for New York State

 Reopening of businesses will begin in phases, by regions and industries.
-Please refer to the phase guidelines below for more information on which industries have approval to reopen by region, including summary guidelines, detailed guidelines, and business safety plan templates.
+Please refer to the phase guidelines below for more information on summary guidelines, detailed guidelines, and business safety plan templates.

 - COVID-19 Training for Food Processing Facilities: Cornell University is providing free 10-minute training videos for food processing employees.
 This training is available in both English and Spanish and covers background information about the virus causing COVID-19 as well as prevention and control strategies to mitigate the spread of the virus.
 Participants who watch the video and complete a knowledge-check will receive an email of completion that can be utilized as a training record.

 - JumpStart Program: Partners NYS small businesses and startups that have well-defined technical problems with Cornell materials scientists, faculty and staff, who have the expertise to help solve these problems.
 Since 2005, 106 NYS businesses have benefited from this program.
 To help further small businesses, the companies’ cash contributions have been decreased by half for Fall 2020 projects.
 Each project lasts for one semester and has a $15,000 value.
 This fall, the projects will receive 50% of CCMR/NYSTAR funding ($7,500).
 Companies’ contributions will amount to 17% in cash ($2,500) and 33% in-kind ($5,000).
-Applications will open on June 1st for the projects to start in September 2020.
-The deadline is June 30, 2020.
+Stay tuned for applications reopening for the Fall.

 Empire State Development